nestharus/small-fast-router/docs/project-plan.md

 ## Conclusion

-The small-fast-router project has a solid foundation with its ANTLR4-based route parsing and initial SIMD proof of concept.
-By following this implementation plan, the project can be completed with all required components to create a high-performance HTTP router that leverages SIMD operations for efficient route matching.
+The small-fast-router project aims to create a high-performance HTTP router by leveraging SIMD operations as a fundamental part of its design.
+By implementing SIMD operations from the beginning and building the router architecture around vector processing, this project will deliver exceptional performance for route matching.
+The implementation plan ensures that SIMD optimization is not an afterthought but a core aspect of the router's design, aligning with the vision outlined in the design document.